 People had been trying to portray Paul as a lawless rebel but, here, he lets the king know that he was, in fact, telling the people to repent and turn back to the ways of God.
 This passage describes the age old struggle between salvation by grace and works.
 There are those who want to put them in the wrong order even today.
 What Paul is saying here is that we are saved by grace and because we are saved our actions are different.
 This difference in our actions is proof of our repentance and salvation but the actions themselves cannot repair our broken relationship with God.
 That only comes through the blood of His Son Jesus Christ.

-'That is why the Jews seized me in the temple courts and tried to kill me.'
+It was because of these things that Jews seized me in the Temple and tried to kill me.

 The Jewish leaders believed that they and only they were God's chosen people and so they did not see a place in the family of God for Gentiles.
 Paul explains that that was the reason that they were out to kill him.

-'But I have had God's help to this very day, and so I stand here and testify to small and great alike.
-I am saying nothing beyond what the prophets and Moses said would happen - that the Christ would suffer and, as the first to rise from the dead, would proclaim light to his own people and to the Gentiles.'
+However, I have had God's help; so to this day, I stand testifying to both small and great, saying nothing but what both the prophets and Moshe said would happen - that the Messiah would die, and that he, as the first to rise from the dead, would proclaim light to both the People and the Goyim."

 Paul explains that God has protected him against the schemes of those that were accusing him and we can take comfort in the fact that God will protect us too.
 He also reminds them that he is not saying anything different than what the Old Testament prophets had said.
 There are many who do not understand that the Old Testament is all about the coming of Jesus Christ.
 We study the Old Testament because it helps us to understand more about Jesus Christ and the nature of God the Father.